in

 • Protect semi-hardy crops planted in the autumn through the winter; for example, cabbage planted in the autumn can be protected by a portable cold frame through the winter and then allowed to mature once spring arrives.

-Cold frames in cold winter regions.
 In very cold winter regions, cold frames can be fitted with insulated sides and set atop insulated foundations to retain more heat.
 A wooden, block, or cement cold frame can be insulated easily with the addition of 2 or more inches of Styrofoam around the inside of the frame and with a layer of 1½ inches on the bottom under the growing bed.
 Insulating foam can be easily cut and glued to the inside of the frame.
 As well foam shutters or mats can be placed atop the frame’s clear lid at night–this can increase night air temperature inside the frame by 8°F. A double-paned glass or plastic sash (top) or a sash fitted with an under-layer of 4 to 6 mil plastic sheeting will provide additional insulation of up to 6°F.

 A simple way to outfit a cold frame for cold winter regions is to place hay bales or bags of leaves around the outside of the frame.
-Tarps, woven mats, and old blankets can use used to insulate the top; this additional protection can increase the temperature inside the frame by 6°F at night; that can mean a season extension of 6 to 12 weeks.
+Tarps, woven mats, and old blankets can use used to insulate the top; this additional protection can increase the temperature inside the frame by 6°F at night; which can mean a season extension of 6 to 12 weeks.
 The inside of a frame can be painted white to reflect sunlight or black to retain heat.
 Thermal collectors as simple as masonry blocks or jugs of water set against the north wall of a frame will retain solar heat during the day that is released back into the frame at night.

 Permanent or portable cold frame?
 Depending upon the size of your garden, your needs, and the number of months you want to keep the harvest going, you can use a permanent cold frame or a portable cold frame.

-A permanent cold frame can be built on a foundation of concrete or block dug into the ground (which will provide increased insulation from winter temperatures) or constructed on the garden surface.
-A permanent frame can be constructed of heavy wooden planks–2 inch thick by 6 to 8 inches wide, and can be fitted inside with additional insulating materials.
+A permanent cold frame can be built on a foundation of concrete or a block dug into the ground (which will provide increased insulation from winter temperatures) or constructed on the garden surface.
+A permanent frame can be constructed of heavy wooden planks–2 inches thick by 6 to 8 inches wide and can be fitted inside with additional insulating materials.
 A permanent frame is likely to be sturdier and longer lasting than a portable frame and can accommodate a steeper angled sash or light and be likely to withstand a heavier load of sleet or snow without sagging.

 A portable frame may be all that is needed in mild winter regions where crops require less protection than in cold winter regions.
 In mild regions, the portable frame can be shifted from bed to bed or disassembled when not needed.
 Portable frames can be constructed to fit atop permanent raised beds.
 Many commercial cold frames are collapsible.
-Portability in a small garden will allow for greater growing opportunities with limited planting bed space.
+Portability in a small garden will allow for greater growth opportunities with limited planting bed space.
 A portable frame, however, will likely have less insulating capacity than a permanent frame and be subject to wider temperature fluctuations.

-• How and when the frame will be used.
+• How and when the frame will be used?

 • The climate and severity of winter.